matteosister/GitElephantBundle/README.md

 How to use
 ----------

-To use the bundle you have to define two parameters in you *app/config/config.yml file*
+To use the bundle you have to define two parameters in you *app/config/config.yml* file under *cypress_git_elephant* section

     cypress_git_elephant:
         repository_path: /home/matteo/repo-test